lokeke/CalorieCountdownAppforAndroidBrown/README.md

 Calorie_Countdown_app

-Hello, and welcome to the Repo Codebase of Calorie Countdown app for android
+Hello, and welcome to the Repo Codebase of Calorie Countdown app for Android

 This is a Weight Loss app to help Client/Users Lose Weight, feel great and Healthy hence reducing their chances of contracting and succumbing to the Corona SAR Virus.